-Second, for those of you who just want AN ANSWER: Get this antenna and put it outdoors at least 10′ above all the buildings around you.
-Run 20′ or less of LMR400 cable to it from your hotspot.
-If you have to go more than 20′, use LMR600.
+Second, for those of you who just want AN ANSWER: Get this antenna or choose from the McGill selection and put it outdoors at least 10′ above all the buildings around you.
+Run 40′ or less of LMR400 cable to it from your hotspot.
+If you have to go more than 40′, use LMR600 if you’re feeling extravagent.
 That’ll probably get you 80% of the results you could get with far more effort and expertise.

 Wait, you want to actually learn and match your antenna to your situation so you get the maximum rewards possible?

 Ok, let’s start with broad strokes: The antenna you choose for your hotspot placement should match your topography, your elevation, and your lines of sight.

 Let’s start with topography.
 Topography refers to the buildings, earth, and water that surround, channel, and block your radio signals (propagation.)
 The topic of radio propagation involves a tremendously deep dive all the way down to the fundamentals of physics, but we’ll keep it pretty simple.